-SwingSmart uses a primary Type-A inherent entrapment sensor (IES).
-Any impediment to gate travel causes the operator to stop and reverse (for two seconds) and enter safe mode.
+SwingSmart uses a primary Type-A inherent entrapment sensor (IES) per UL325 Safety Standards.
+A solid immovable object blocking the gate will trip the IES and cause the operator to stop and reverse (for two seconds) and enter safe mode.